sujn312/Pantry-App/README.md

 # Pantry-App
-This the prototype of the Pamtry Application.
+This the prototype of the Pantry Application.